kleinbottle/swanlotus/content/blogs/how-are-numbers-built/how-are-numbers-built.md

 The decimal representation of a number is not the only way to express it.
 For example, the integer $5$ may be expressed as: $5 = \frac{5}{1} = 5.0 = 101_2$^[Binary for 5.], but being prime, it cannot be decomposed into factors.
 And even with decimals, we may rightfully claim $5.0 = 4.9999\dots$, [@courant-robbins-1996], which only muddies the waters a little more.
 So, how would the Creator have defined our triad of numbers in the most succinct way?

-The decimal representation comes from dividing a quantity by the powers of ten.
-And if the decimal is never ending, the division process does not terminate.
+The decimal representation comes from expressing a number as the sum of fractions whose denominators are powers of ten.
+And if the decimal is never ending, the process of division and summation does not terminate.
 Recall that the [Manual extraction of root two](#manual-extraction-of-root-two) also relied on division of sorts. _So, does division hold the key to how numbers are built?_

 Sol then confessed, "I had forgotten that the decimal system is not the only way to represent irrationals and transcendentals in never-ending glory.
 And I don't mean a change of base.
 Can you guess what I had forgotten?"